 About ACES: ACES is a cross-curricular program that combines strong academics, demanding technical education, and real world experience.
 Students gain an advantage in high school, post secondary education and future careers.
 Students compete in competitions such as robotics and app design, go on field trips to interact with industry professionals, and get involved in real-world projects through problem-based learning.
-Students have priority for several classes and some AP classes before other students*
+Three of the four Engineering classes offer articulation credit with Chaffey Community College Students have priority for several classes and some AP classes before other students*

-Students will choose one of two pathways for their high school years.
+Students will choose one of two pathways, Computer Science or Engineering for their high school years.
 Students must commit to a minimum of two years in the pathway they choose.

 PLTW = Project Lead The Way STEM curriculum.

 All AP classes are contingent on students meeting prerequisites.
 ACES students that meet prerequisites get preferred admission to AP CSP and AP CSA.